Merkoba/Hue/README.md

 >Maximum displayed topic of a room in room lists.
 If topic is bigger it gets cropped.

 "max_room_log_messages"
 >Maximum amount of messages to store in room logs.
+It stores chat messages and some notifications like image uploads and radio changes.

 "max_visited_rooms_items"
 >Maximum amount of items shown in the Visited Rooms list.